The Diana Project™

 June 2-5, 2019 at Babson College, Wellesley, MA

 The 2019 Diana International Research Conference will take place June 2-5, 2019 at Babson College in Wellesley, MA, USA.
-We invite participants to consider submitting manuscripts that relate to this year's theme, Women's Entrepreneurship: Catalyzing Change and Innovation.
-For further details, please see "Latest News" below.
-Inquiries may be emailed to email@example.com.
+We invite participants to consider submitting manuscripts that relate to this year’s theme, Women’s Entrepreneurship: Catalyzing Change and Innovation.
+For complete details and submission site, see

 The Diana International Research Conference brings together more than 100 scholars worldwide, providing an annual forum to share global research dedicated to asking and answering questions about women entrepreneurs and how they grow their ventures.